Feeling Frazzled? Here are some cures

 6. Getting the right help is key, then work with them.
 We got great packers and movers.
 My big mistake was having my own agenda on both packing and moving day.
 Mistakes were made.
 Boxes weren’t really marked well.
 Stupid stuff got packed, like empty boxes!
 In a Career Move, hire a good coach to work it through with you.
 Then, work with them.
 Collaborate on your resume, practice your STAR stories, talk through your interview answers, call when you are focused on a specific company, and call when you get a new lead or an interview.
 Tell her when you’ve changed your job target.
 At each step, the professional can do a better job with more information and collaboration.

-All this said, I am back in business.
+All this said I am back in business.
 Are all the boxes unpacked?
 NO!
 But I’m cutting myself a break and returning the what I love: Career Coaching.
-I’m no longer frazzled, doing more planning, setting smaller goals.
+I’m no longer frazzled, doing more planning, and setting smaller goals.

 On your side,